 4. Does it have the correct paperwork on it?

 5. How old are the papers on the board, are they up to date?
 Anything that says VOSA or Vehicle Inspectorate probably needs updating!
-(VOSA become DVSA in 2013.
+(VOSA become DVSA (Driver and Vehicle Standards Agency) in 2013.
 Vehicle Inspectorate became VOSA in 2003).

-By ensuring that you can answer yes to all the above and getting your papers up to date, you can rest easy knowing that’s another thing ticked off as compliant!
+By ensuring that you can answer yes to all the above and getting your papers up to date, you can rest easy knowing that’s another thing ticked off and you’re committed to meeting MOT compliance standards!

-And if you’re still not sure you’ve got it right, drop us an email at Karena@themotgroup.co.uk or use our contact page, we’re always happy to help to ensure that you’re on the right track!
+And if you’re still not sure you’ve got it right, drop us an email at Karena@themotgroup.co.uk or use our contact page, we’re always happy to provide advice, support and training to give you the confidence that you’re on the right track! (and to avoid those nasty penalties!)